-Rio Grande Valley College requires its students to maintain Satisfactory Academic Progress (SAP) in order to be enrolled and be eligible to participate in the Federal Student Aid Programs.
+Rio Grande Valley College requires its students to maintain Satisfactory Academic Progress (SAP) to be enrolled and be eligible to participate in the Federal Student Aid Programs.
 These standards apply to all students, regardless of the source of funding, and their enrollment status (full-time or part-time).
 All students must comply with the following standards:

 - 1. All students must maintain a cumulative grade point average of "C" or better for each course. - a.
-Allied-Health Programs must earn a 70% or better.

-- b.
-Nurse Aide Program must earn a 78% or better. - c.
+Allied-Health Programs must earn 70% or better. - b.
+The Nurse Aide Program must earn 78% or better. - c.
 Vocational Nursing Program must earn a 78% or better; and - d.
-Nursing-Associate of Applied Science must earn a 78% or better. - 2.
+Nursing-Associate of Applied Science must earn 78% or better. - 2.
 Students enrolled in the Vocational Nursing program may not be absent more than 40 clock hours of the program length.
 Allied Health students must be present 90% of the program length.
-For example, a student scheduled to complete a 900-hour program must be present for a total of 810 hours of the entire program. ( $900 \times 90\% = 810$ ) - 3.
+For example, a student scheduled to complete a 900-hour program must be present for a total of 810 hours of the entire program.
+(900 x 90% = 810) - 3.
 Students must complete the program within 1.5 times the normal length of time required to complete the program as defined in the enrollment agreement.
 This time frame will be measured in terms of clock hours attempted.
-Example: If the program is 6 months in length, the student must complete all program requirements within 9 months ( $6 \times 1.5=9$ ).
+Example: If the program is 6 months in length, the student must complete all program requirements within 9 months (6 x 1.5=9).

-In addition to attendance standards related to Satisfactory Academic Progress (SAP), students are required adhere to the following general institutional policy.
+In addition to attendance standards related to Satisfactory Academic Progress (SAP), students are required to adhere to the following general institutional policy.
 Students will be dismissed or terminated from the program (unofficial withdrawal) if:

-- They are absent more than 10 consecutive days (Allied-Health Programs) - They are absent three (3) consecutive days (Vocational Nursing)
+- They are absent more than 10 consecutive days (Allied-Health Programs) - They are absent three (3) consecutive days (Vocational Nursing) - For Degree programs, student must not exceed two absences per course per semester and one absence for laboratory or clinical per course per semester.

 This standard shall apply to all students except those on an approved Leave-of-Absence (see LOA policy).
-Students who expect to be absent 10 or more days are encouraged to request a Leave-of-Absence
+Students who expect to be absent 10 or more days are encouraged to request a Leave-of-Absence.

-Qualitative Requirement
+Oualitative Requirement